EPTURC/levo-api/README.md

 ## Setting Up the Environment

-First up, your system will need the [prerequisites for running Ruby on Rails installed](https://rubyonrails.org/)
+First up, your system will need the [prerequisites for running Ruby on Rails installed](https://rubyonrails.org/) and [PostgresSQL](https://www.postgresql.org/)

 Once you have these: